This post may contain affiliate links. Please read our privacy policy for additional information.

 - To pressure cook, press the soup button and choose 45 minutes.
 Turn the top knob to “sealing” and let it pressure cook.

-- When done, you can chose to manually release the pressure by placing a tea towel over the sealing knob and release by turning it.
-You can also let it naturally release pressure and wait until it's done to take off the lid.
+- When done let the Instant Pot naturally release pressure and wait until it's done to take off the lid.
 The extra cooking time will not matter or affect the end result.

 - Stir the soup to mix the peas throughout and serve.